CloudSnorkel/cdk-github-runners/API.md

 ```

 - *Type:* <a href="#@cloudsnorkel/cdk-github-runners.IRunnerImageBuilder">IRunnerImageBuilder</a>
-- *Default:* AMI builder for Ubuntu Linux on the same subnet as configured by {@link vpc} and {@link subnetSelection}

-AMI builder that creates AMIs with GitHub runner pre-configured.

-On Linux, a user named `runner` is expected to exist with access to Docker.
+- *Default:* Ec2ProviderProps.imageBuilder()

+Runner image builder used to build AMI containing GitHub Runner and all requirements.

-The AMI builder determines the OS and architecture of the runner.
+The image builder determines the OS and architecture of the runner.

 ---